web-ridge/rem-to-px/README.md

 # Why?

-We use this to fix wordpress styling in the admin because all font-sizes of our template looks off.
+We use this to fix Wordpress styling in the Gunterberg admin because all font-sizes of our template looks off.

 ## Install